balopez83/Surface_Pro_4_Hackintosh/README.md

 ## *** NOTICE ***
 - ### Touch is Technically supported in the posted EFI files however it requires [@Xiashangning's IPTSDaemon](https://github.com/Xiashangning/IPTSDaemon) in order to work.
 Please see the "Chapter 3" link below for instruction.
-- ### BigSurface.kext is not currently supporting macOS Ventura.
-I have modified the kext to add fixes to issues causing kernel panics on macOS Ventura.
-Do not change the BigSurface-custom.kext to any current Official BigSurface release version 6.3 or below or it will cause kernel panics on restart/shutdown when running macOS Ventura or newer.

 ## Supported Surface Specifications: